Sheila (French singer): Personal life

-She married French singer Guy Bayle known by the name Ringo or Ringo Willy Cat on 13 February 1973.
+She married French singer Guy Bayle known by the name Ringo or Ringo Willy Cat on 13 February 1973 in Paris at the church Notre-Dame de la Gare.
 The two also formed a musical duo Sheila & Ringo' most famous for their hit "Les Gondoles à Venise".

+In 1975, she gave birth to a son, Ludovic, who died of a tragic overdose in 2017.
+She described him as "the love of my life".